 Using Only One Kind of Bird Feeder

-Birds have different feeding preferences, and different species prefer different feeder styles.
-Open feeders with trays or perches will attract a decent variety of birds, but to maximize backyard bird feeding it is essential to use different feeders.
-Consider a mesh sock for goldfinches, nectar feeders for hummingbirds, suet feeders for woodpeckers and jelly feeders for orioles.
+Birds have different diet preferences, and different species prefer different feeder styles.
+Open feeders with trays or perches will attract a decent variety of birds, but to maximize bird feeding it is essential to use different feeders.
+Consider a mesh sock for goldfinches, nectar feeders for hummingbirds, suet feeders for woodpeckers, mealworm dishes for bluebirds, and jelly feeders for orioles.

 02 of 10

 Letting Feeders Get Empty

 Birds can be forgiving if a feeder is empty for a few days, but a feeder that is consistently empty won't attract birds.
 Wild birds won't starve if feeders are empty since they get most of their food from natural sources, but they also won't return to an unreliable food source.
 Refilling feeders more promptly will attract a wider variety of birds in every season and will help keep the feeder clean and in good repair.

 The cheapest birdseed is often loaded with inexpensive fillers such as cracked corn, milo, oats, or wheat.
 These seeds and grains appeal to very few species, and other birds will toss the seed to the ground instead of eating it, causing a mess of sprouting weeds.
 Birders can save money on birdseed by choosing the types of seeds their birds prefer and only offering those good foods so none goes to waste.

 Bread may be made from grains, but heavily processed bread products such as crackers, cookies, donuts, cereals, and all types of baked goods are junk food for wild birds.
 These products do not provide adequate nutrition either for adult birds or growing hatchlings of any species.
 While bread and other kitchen scraps can be a very rare treat for birds, these foods should never be offered exclusively.Continue to 5 of 10 below.